varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

         }
     }

-The code sets the Accept-Encoding header from the client to either gzip, deflate with a preference for gzip.
+The code sets the 'Accept-Encoding' header from the client to either gzip, deflate with a preference for gzip.

 Vary parse errors
 ~~~~~~~~~~~~~~~~~

-Varnish will return a 503 internal server error page when it fails to
+Varnish will return a "503 internal server error" page when it fails to
-parse the Vary server header, or if any of the client headers listed
+parse the 'Vary' header, or if any of the client headers listed
 in the Vary header exceeds the limit of 65k characters.
-An SLT_Error
+An 'SLT_Error'
 log entry is added in these cases.

 Pitfall - Vary: User-Agent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some applications or application servers send *Vary: User-Agent* along with their content.
-This instructs Varnish to cache a separate copy for every variation of User-Agent there is.
-There are plenty.
-Even a single patchlevel of the same browser will generate at least 10 different User-Agent headers based just on what operating system they are running.
+Some applications or application servers send ``Vary: User-Agent`` along with their content.
+This instructs Varnish to cache a separate copy for every variation of 'User-Agent' there is and there are plenty.
+Even a single patchlevel of the same browser will generate at least 10 different 'User-Agent' headers based just on what operating system they are running.

-So if you *really* need to Vary based on User-Agent be sure to normalize the header or your hit rate will suffer badly.
+So if you *really* need to vary based on 'User-Agent' be sure to normalize the header or your hit rate will suffer badly.
 Use the above code as a template.